Position Title: Visiting Scholar

 Department/Team: Resident Scholars

 Location: Washington, DC

-The Arab Gulf States Institute in Washington (AGSIW), launched in 2015, is an independent, nonprofit institution dedicated to providing expert research and analysis of the social, economic, and political dimensions of the Gulf Arab states and how they impact domestic and foreign policy.
+The Arab Gulf States Institute in Washington (AGSIW), launched in 2015, is an independent, nonprofit institution dedicated to providing expert research and analysis of the social, economic, and political dimensions of the Gulf Arab states and key neighboring countries and how they affect domestic and foreign policy.
 AGSIW focuses on issues ranging from politics and security to economics, trade, and business; from social dynamics to civil society and culture.
-Through programs, publications, and scholarly exchanges the institute seeks to encourage thoughtful debate and inform the U.S. policy community regarding this critical geostrategic region.
+Through programs, publications, and scholarly exchanges the institute seeks to encourage thoughtful debate and inform the U.S. foreign-policy, business, and academic communities regarding this critical geostrategic region.

 About the Candidate:

 Visiting scholars are individuals who possess a PhD or equivalent professional experience.
 The length of stay for a visiting scholar is typically a semester or academic year.
 AGSIW is actively seeking candidates with significant regional experience and fluency in written and spoken Arabic.
 AGSIW will provide a stipend that can be used to cover living expenses, travel costs, or incidental research expenses.